PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/gui/01-styling/+page.md

 ## That's it!
-Great work, now you have a basic understanding of what a page constant in Bagawork is 🥳 Next tutorial will be about using app constants in Bagawork, which are constants you can access from all your pages.
+Great work, now you have a basic understanding of what a page constant in BagaWork is 🥳 Next tutorial will be about using app constants in BagaWork, which are constants you can access from all your pages.